-This black and white chili recipe is a unique take on the classic dish.
+This black and white bean chili recipe is a unique take on the classic dish.
+Made with contrasting beans, it’s a great alternative to the traditional chili recipe.
 It’s sure to be a hit at your next family dinner or neighborhood potluck!

 You can make it as spicy or mild as you want.
 We like our chili pretty spicy, so I get a bit heavy-handed with some of the seasonings.